 College Leadership Team

-Mark has been an educator in Catholic Schools for 28 years.
-The last 14 of which have been spent exclusively in Catholic boys educational settings.
-During this time he has held positions of leadership in a number of schools in both student wellbeing and Teaching and Learning.
-Mark has also been an active member of the broader educational community where he has presented at numerous conferences particularly in the area of Boys Education and he is currently a member of the Executive of the Principal’s Association of Victoria Catholic Secondary Schools.
+Mark has been an educator in Catholic Schools for 33 years.
+The last 20 of which have been spent exclusively in Catholic boys educational settings.
+During this time he has held positions of leadership in a number of schools in student wellbeing, Teaching and Learning and faith leadership.
+Mark has also been an active member of the broader educational community where he has presented at numerous conferences particularly in the area of Boys Education and he is currently the President of the Principal’s Association of Victoria Catholic Secondary Schools.

-As Principal of a Marist school Mark has a strong commitment to the Charism and educational philosophy of St. Marcellin Champagnat as a vehicle for supporting young men as they grow in their Catholic faith.
+As Principal of a Marist school Mark has a strong commitment to the Charism and educational philosophy of St. Marcellin Champagnat as a gift which supports young men as they grow in their Catholic faith.

 As a father of five children, Mark is very aware of the importance of school/family partnerships in supporting boys to reach their full potential.

 Mark has qualifications in Education, Arts, Theology and Student Wellbeing and he has completed a Master in School Leadership.
 In 2015 he completed his Master of Business Administration (Executive) from the Australian Catholic University.
 Mark is currently engaged in studying a Master of Theology.

 Contact number: +61 3 9851 1541